casper-network/docs-new/source/docs/casper/developers/dapps/template-frontend.md

 For this example we'll be calling a hypothetical "hello world" contract that contains a single entrypoint "update_message".
 We'll call the "update_message" entrypoint with text entered by the user in an HTML `input` field.

 When calling smart contracts from React, you'll need to implement the logic within a function accessible from a React component.
-You can obtain user-entered data from the DOM using elements like `input` then grab the value within the smart-contract-calling function.
+You can obtain user-entered data from the DOM using elements like `input`, then grab the value within the smart-contract-calling function.

 Create a new component: